CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 CyberGhost doesn't waste your time with any of those kinds of shenanigans.
 Its app location lists have a Streaming tab with specialist servers for Netflix, BBC iPlayer, Hulu, Amazon Prime, Disney Plus, HBO Max and more.

 We switched to the US Netflix server, and again this allowed us to browse and stream whatever content we liked.
+CyberGhost was just as effective with Netflix Australia, Canada and Japan, although it failed in the UK.

 We checked this by connecting to three P2P-friendly locations and successfully downloading a torrent from each, with no connection or other issues.